BadAtBest/http_server_project/README.md

 1. Write a Basic HTTP server using the python socket module
 2. Handle concurrency using the python selectors module
-3. Remake server using more abstract python socketserver and asyncio modules
+3. Remake server using more abstract python socketserver module
 4. Handle Basic HTTP requests
+5. Add logging
-5. Deploy to Cloud
+6. Deploy to Cloud
+7. Implement RESTful API
-6. Add dynamic routing
+8. Add dynamic routing
-7. Serve Static files
+9. Serve Static files
-8. Handle Query Parameters
-9. Add logging
-10. Implement RESTful API
-11. Integrate a database
+10. Integrate a database
-14. Enable HTTPS
+11. Enable HTTPS
-15. Add packet analysis
+12. Add packet analysis
-16. Integrate with Redis
+13. Integrate with Redis

 This is an educational project.